 The following are the answers to some commonly asked questions about our Home Support services.
-Our Home Support Supervisor, Karen Etheridge is happy to answer any questions about your specific situation.
-Please contact her by calling (250) 898-0243.
+Our Home Care Program Manager and RN Supervisors would be happy to answer any questions about your specific situation.

 What is Home Support?

-Home Support refers to personal care services offered by the Vancouver Island Health Authority’s (VIHA) Home and Community Services.
+Home Support refers to personal care services offered by Island Health Home and Community Care Services.
 Authorized services include help with medication reminders, bathing and personal care (help with support stockings, grooming, dressing, toileting), meal preparation and respite.
-The Hornby and Denman Community Health Care Society provides this service on Hornby and Denman Islands through a contract with VIHA.
+The Hornby and Denman Community Health Care Society provides this service on Hornby and Denman Islands through a contract with Island Health.

 How do you receive Home Support services?

 A community member interested in receiving Home Support service can refer themselves or be referred by a doctor, family member or friend.
-To qualify for these services a nurse from VIHA will assess your situation, identify your care needs and authorize a certain number of hours of Home Support.
+To qualify for these services a nurse from Island Health will assess your situation, identify your care needs and authorize a certain number of hours of Home Support.

 What will Home Support care be like?

-The Home Care Supervisor will meet with you to discuss your needs, let you know how the service works and answer any questions.
-She will organize a schedule of care and match you with caregivers who will be regularly scheduled to come to your home.
-The caregivers are well trained, professional, and all are registered with the BC Care Aide & Community Health Worker Registry.
+After the assessment and authorization by Island Health, the Home Care Supervisor will meet with you to discuss your needs, let you know how the service works and answer any questions.
+She/he will organize a schedule of care and match you with Community Health Workers who will be regularly scheduled to come to your home.
+The Community Health Workers are trained and professional.
+All of them are registered with the BC Care Aide & Community Health Worker Registry.

 How much does Home Support cost?

 Many people receive Home Support services at no cost.
 Others pay a set daily rate.
-This rate is calculated for each client based on their individual circumstances and is determined by VIHA, not the Hornby and Denman Community Health Care Society.
+This rate is calculated for each client based on their individual circumstances and is determined by Island Health, not the Hornby and Denman Community Health Care Society.
 Some things considered when setting this rate include your net income and whether or not you are living on your own.
-By getting an assessment (there is no charge for this) you will be able to find out what this rate will be for you.
+By getting an assessment (there is no charge for this), you will be able to find out if you will have a daily rate and what this rate will be.